“I Share A Last Name With a Female Urination Device”

 But here’s the thing: There aren’t just people named “Schiewe” in the world.
 There are also products with this name.
 They’re called “Shewees” and they help women pee standing up.

-I have Burning Man to thank for first alerting me to the fact that I shared a name with a female urination device.
 A close friend was preparing for her first “Burn,” doing extensive research into what she should pack and bring with her to the Playa.
 One of the recommended items was a “Shewee.”

 She called me to share the news, prefacing it with “Don’t be upset, but…”

-A flexible plastic funnel that allows women to pee both cleanly and while standing up (as opposed to squatting) is just the kind of wonky yet convenient thing I could get behind (literally and figuratively).
+A flexible plastic funnel that allows women to pee both cleanly and whilst standing up (as opposed to squatting) is just the kind of wonky yet convenient thing I could get behind (literally and figuratively).

 Maybe if I had been younger and still in school I would have felt differently.
-Yes, some kids substituted my last name for “seaweed” a few times in my youth, but getting bullied for being named after a pee device would have been much worse.
+Yes, some kids substituted my last name for “Seaweed” a few times in my youth, but getting bullied for being named after a pee device would have been much worse.

 Since the funnel-shaped devices first hit the market in 2003, the company has expanded its product line to include two Shewee sizes (the original “Extreme” shape and the larger, more flexible “Flexi), as well as “Peebols” (granules that can transform liquids into solids).